tamper_side_white_mat_tamping_banner

 How do you use a tamper?

 The most important question, of course, is how to actually use a tamper.
 Luckily, you only need 3 steps to tamp your coffee correctly.
-We’ll start after you’ve dosed the right amount of ground coffee into you portafilter.

 Step 1: Distribute the coffee before tamping